Cheat sheet for dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytic

 - Based on the incremental load frequency and size, you want to automate when you reorganize or rebuild your indexes.
 Spring cleaning is always helpful.

 - Be strategic when you want to trim a row group.
 How large are the open row groups?
 How much data do you expect to load in the coming days?

 Learn more about indexes.

 With staging tables that require ELT, you can benefit from partitioning.
 It facilitates data lifecycle management.
-Be careful not to overpartition your data, especially on a clustered columnstore index.
+Be careful not to overpartition your fact or staging table, especially on a clustered columnstore index.